A decade on, what can U.S. accomplish in Afghanistan?

 The Pentagon has sunk $330 billion into Afghanistan.
 While lawmakers are loathe to be seen as stiffing the troops, support for future spending of that order is all but inconceivable.

-Fiscal pressures are compounded by Congress' mounting exasperation with what they see as Karzai's erratic behaviour and with growing recognition that Pakistan may never cooperate as desired against militants fuelling violence in Afghanistan.
+Fiscal pressures are compounded by Congress' mounting exasperation with what they see as Karzai's erratic behavior and with growing recognition that Pakistan may never cooperate as desired against militants fueling violence in Afghanistan.

 Even the most Herculean of U.S. efforts may not matter without more cooperation from Pakistan, which is boycotting the Bonn conference after NATO aircraft accidentally killed two dozen Pakistani soldiers along the Afghan border.